Welcome to Radio Southland's Community Notices 23/04/2025

 Join the Invercargill Repertory Society for Tom Whalley's adults-only panto, Throbbin’ Wood!
 This show is strictly R18, featuring offensive language and sexual references, so it’s not for the faint-hearted—but it’s guaranteed to be a hilarious night out.
 Radio Southland’s very own Lyndal and Darren Ludlow are part of the cast, so come along and support some familiar voices on stage.
-Tickets are $35, with a concession price of $25, and can be booked online at invercargillrepertory.co.nz.
+Tickets are $35, with a concession price of $25, and can be booked online at invercargillrepertory.co.nz from 8:30pm tonight.
 The show runs from May 14th to May 17th at the Repertory House, 167 Esk Street, Invercargill.
 Don’t miss out!

 The Bluff Oyster & Food Festival is happening on Saturday, May 24th, at the Bluff Oyster & Food Festival site.
 Gate entry tickets are $50 and can be purchased now through the festival’s official Trade Me account, under the username ‘oysterfestival.’
 This event is a must for seafood lovers, with plenty of delicious options, including the famous Bluff Oyster, alongside a variety of other food and beverages.
 The festival also features a full lineup of live music, as well as the always-popular oyster opening and eating competitions.